rblades/dhworkbook_master/docs/module-4/Exercises.md

 ## Exercise 10: QGIS

 There are many excellent tutorials around concerning how to get started with GIS.
-Our own library, in the [MADGIC centre](https://www.library.carleton.ca/contact/service-points/maps-data-and-government-information-centre) has tremendous resources and I would encourage you to speak with the map librarians before embarking on any **serious** mapping projects.
+Our own MacOdrum Library's [MADGIC centre](https://www.library.carleton.ca/contact/service-points/maps-data-and-government-information-centre) has tremendous resources and I would encourage you to speak with the map librarians before embarking on any **serious** mapping projects.
 In the short term, the historian [Fred Gibbs](http://fredgibbs.net/) has an excellent series on using the open source GIS platform **QGIS** to make and map historical data.

 For this exercise, do the following: